abbbi/virtnbdbackup/README.md

 ## Point in time recovery

 Option `--until` allows to perform a point in time restore up to a desired checkpoint.
-The Checkpoint name has to be specified as reported by the dump option (`checkpointName`), example:
+The checkpoint name has to be specified as reported by the dump option (`checkpointName`), example:

 ```